LLNL/qnd/docs/qnd.rst

 User Interface for Binary Files
 ===============================

-The qnd module (quick and dirty) provides a frontend for reading and writing self-describing binary files.
-Backends exist for HDF5 and PDB file formats (the former via h5py, the latter via pure python code).
-Adding backends is not very difficult; the interface is well-defined and relatively small.

-This page describes the design philosophy behind this user interface;
-in a nutshell, the idea is to keep things as simple as possible, but no simpler (as Einstein said).
-The problem we are setting out to solve is to store collections of scientific data, which means for the most part arrays of numbers.

 In terms of the scipy environment, qnd addresses the storage and retrieval of numpy ndarrays, excepting arrays with the general python object data type (dtype.kind 'O').
 In scipy programs, these arrays